 Timothy J. Canney

 Timothy Canney concentrates his practice in the areas of tax and business law.
-He counsels public and private corporations, tax-exempt organizations, partnerships, and individuals in many aspects of United States and international tax law, including:
+He counsels public and private corporations, tax-exempt organizations, partnerships, and individuals on matters including:

 - joint ventures;